Predicting Inflation with Recurrent Neural Networks: Econometric framework

-The feed-forward model, as the building block of a neural network, serves as a baseline for comparison with other, more complex neutral network structures.
-I consider estimating this model with both CPI-only data, $x_t = (w_t,...,w_{t-(L-1)})'$, as well as with the pool of economic predictors excluding CPI data, $x_t = (z_t,...,z_{t-(L-1)})'$.
-The first case, named FF-cpi, is a natural extension of the autoregressive model, in which a function relates lags of inflation (and its components) to the $h$-step ahead inflation through a (highly) nonlinear mapping.
-The total number of parameters in this model is $(ML+1)n + (Q-1)(n+1)n + (n+1)$.
-The second case, named FF-pool, forecasts inflation with a large set of macroeconomic predictors and its lags.
-This choice of input set is useful to identify the ability of other macroeconomic variables in predicting inflation.
-In this case, the total number of parameters amounts to $(NL+1)n + (Q-1)(n+1)n + (n+1)$.
+I consider estimating this model with both inflation-only data, $x_t = (w_t,...,w_{t-(L-1)})'$, as well as with the pool of economic predictors, $x_t = (z_t,...,z_{t-(L-1)})'$.
+The first case, called FF-cpi, is a natural nonlinear extension of the autoregressive model that maps lags of inflation (and its components) to the $h$-step ahead inflation.
+The second case, called FF-pool, forecasts inflation with a large set of macroeconomic predictors (and its lags).
+The total number of parameters of the feed-forward model is $(NL+1)n + (Q-1)(n+1)n + (n+1)$.